psaikido/hugle.uk/content/suttas/sn1/200-cosmologist.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 12.48 Lokayatika Sutta: The Cosmologist"
+title: The Cosmologist
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+type: suttas/sn1
 ---

+#### SN 12.48 Lokayatika Sutta: The Cosmologist

 A cosmologist (C) asks the Buddha (B) a series of questions: